junior-devleague/capstone/homework/mod2-what-is-node.md

 1. What is Node?
 2. Why do we use it for server-side development?
 3. What are the benefits of using Node?
+4. What does the term "single threaded" mean?
+5. What is the "Event Loop"?